joe-bookwood/inbound-ra-example/README.md

 - **ra-ear** a enterprise archive that contain the ejb and the web container

 ## Build and use it
-Start the wildfly 10.1.0 application server and go in the top level container and execute `mvn install`.
+Start the wildfly 10.1.0 application server and go in the top level folder and execute `mvn install`.
 The next step is to deploy the resource adapter.
 Go in the tcp-eis folder and execute
 `mvn -X clean install rar:rar wildfly:deploy`.
 It should run without problems.